Data Storytelling: How to Tell a Great Story with Data?

 3. Offer a solution to the problem you raised.

-4. Describe specific benefits for adopting the course of action set forth in your solution.
+4. Describe specific benefits of adopting the course of action outlined in your solution.

 5. State a call to action.

-The way I structured my report was by involving plots that would give me a better understanding of my data.
-First idea that I had was, how can I make better business decisions of stocks by using the data that I have?
+I structured my report by involving plots that would help me better understand my data.
+My first idea was to use the data I had to make better business decisions about stocks.

-As I can see, February 2016 has been a drop for all stocks.
-This would help me scrape news articles only from that period to identify what caused the drop.
+As I can see, all stocks dropped in February 2016.
+Scraping news articles only from that period would help me identify what caused the drop.
 Now, how do I select which news source to scrape from?

-By identifying which news source reported most about a particular stock, we would have reason to believe that this is a good source for the specific stock.
+By identifying which news source reported most about a particular stock, we would have reason to believe that this source is a good source for that stock.

-• Identify closely, what the idea of your story is.
-Ask yourself, “What am I really giving with this story?”
-It’s never the story alone, but what the story can do to make decision making better.
-What you’re displaying is the idea of a better decision making or analytics.
+• Identify closely the idea of your story.
+Ask yourself, “What am I giving with this story?”
+It’s never the story alone but what the story can do to improve decision-making.
+What you’re displaying is the idea of better decision-making or analytics.

 • Develop a personal “passion statement.”
 In one sentence, tell your prospects and why you are genuinely excited about working with them.
 Your passion statement will be remembered long.

-• Create your heading, a one-sentence statement for your story, visual, or analysis.
+• Create your heading and a one-sentence statement for your story, visual, or analysis.
 The most effective headlines are concise, specific, and offer a personal benefit.

 • Remember, your heading is a statement that offers your audience a vision of a better understanding.
 It’s not about you.
 It’s about them.